dib-lab/2020-workflows-paper/README.md

 + `*.pdf`
 + `*.docx`

-Please open [an issue](https://github.com/bluegenes/2020-gep/issues) for any question related to licensing.
+Please open [an issue](https://github.com/manubot/rootstock/issues) for any question related to licensing.

+## Attribution

+Many of the documents (especially `*.md` documents) and issues presented in this repository were modified from [another manubot repository](https://github.com/greenelab/covid19-review).